rmrt1n/rmrt1n.github.io/src/articles/test-rewrite/test-rewrite.md

 ![Cardinal's architecture diagram](test-rewrite-1.png)

 Ok, hope that made sense.
-Now, on to the testing techniques.
+Now, on to how I wrote the tests.

 ## Property-Based Testing Techniques

+I started by writing unit tests first, on small units, just to familiarise myself with PBT before moving on to larger units and the full system.
+This section lists down most of the techniques I learned while doing it.

-The hardest part of PBT is figuring out what properties to test, so I think one of the best ways to learn is to just see a lot of examples and start recognising patterns.
-Most of the techniques mentioned here came from [TigerBeetle's blog](https://tigerbeetle.com/blog/) and [source code](https://github.com/tigerbeetle/tigerbeetle), as that's where I learned them.
+The hardest part of PBT is figuring out what properties to test, so I think one of the best ways to learn is to just see a lot of examples to start recognising patterns.
+Most of the things mentioned here came from [TigerBeetle's blog](https://tigerbeetle.com/blog/) and [source code](https://github.com/tigerbeetle/tigerbeetle), as that's where I learned them.
 If you're also interested in PBT/fuzzing, definitely give them a read!

 ### Testing Data Structures

 Cardinal is mostly made up of data structures.
-Testing them is a bit different from pure functions often used in PBT examples.
+Testing them is a bit different from testing pure functions often used in PBT examples.
 With pure functions, you simply assert on the output.
 With data structures, there are two ways to do it:

 1. **Assert internal properties (invariants).**
     An invariant is a condition that must always be true.
 You can test these if your tests have access to internal fields, or by placing [assertions](https://tigerstyle.dev/#assertions) directly in the implementation.
 2. **Assert against a model.**
-    This is called **model-based testing (MBT)**, or stateful PBT, state machine testing, differential testing, etc. In MBT, you compare the behaviour of your implementation against a model with the same **semantics**.
+    This is called **model-based testing (MBT)**, or stateful PBT, state machine testing, differential testing, etc. In MBT, you compare the behaviour of your implementation against a model with the **same semantics**.
 The model can be a simplified implementation or a trusted reference, e.g. a data structure from your language's standard library.

 The idea is simple: run the same operations on both your implementation and the model, and assert that their states match.